ozhankaraman/IstioCC/README.md

 helloworld2-c1z2-69dfd5c6f4-q9ww4   1/2     Running   0          6d22h
 ```

-Send same request again and you will notice that now we got replies from pods on different zones but in same cluster
+Send same request again and you will notice that now we got replies from pods on different zones but again under same cluster
 ``` bash
 for count in `seq 1 5`; do
     kubectl exec --context=c1-admin -n sample -c sleep sleepz2 -- curl -sS helloworld2.sample:5000/hello